 - Overnight guests of the opposite sex are strictly prohibited.
 Exceptions (such as family members) may stay overnight with written authorization from the Vice President for Student Affairs.

-- A particular guest may stay no more than (3) consecutive nights and no more than total of (10) nights per semester.
+- A particular guest may stay no more than three (3) consecutive nights and no more than total of (10) nights per semester.

 - Residents must always obtain the approval of their roommate before hosting an overnight guest.

 - Residents may only call in or bring two (2) guests at a time.
 Any exceptions must be coordinated in advance with the Director of Housing & Residence Life.